ashkanpaxafe/documentationsapi/README.md

 ## License

-This API is licensed under the Apache 2.0 License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.